foxzsz/raspberry-pi-e-Paper-Image-Display-Website/README.md

 Find out the ip address using `ip config` on your terminal

 # Credits
-[12-sridhar](https://github.com/12-sridhar) - Helping code the project with me
+[foxzsz](https://github.com/foxzsz) - Creating the code to run the website [12-sridhar](https://github.com/12-sridhar) - Creating the code to display images on tkinter and on e-paper